pub struct Colour(pub u32);Expand description

 Returns a hexadecimal string of this Colour.

-This is equivalent to passing the integer value through std::fmt::UpperHex
+This is equivalent to passing the integer value through std::fmt::UpperHex with 0

 padding and 6 width.